DaryaShyroka/russian-to-english-stt/milestone4/Final_Report.md

 ![Training loss declining over 4100 training iterations](./images/step_TrainingLoss.png?raw=true)
 ![Validation loss declining over 4100 training iterations](./images/step_ValidationLoss.png?raw=true)

-Next, we passed the results from our final experiment (trained on XXX sentences with a WER of XXX) into the next step of our pipeline, which is the translation step.
-We divided this into two experiments: using a spell checker first, and not using a spell checker at all.
-The results were as follows: ## TODO
+We then passed the results from our final experiment (trained on 4100 sentences with a WER of 0.437) into the next step of our pipeline, which is the translation step.
+There were 840 test sentences, which we first passed through the spellchecker and then the EasyNMT machine translation model.
+A .tsv file with our results is in the project repo, but a sample of the sentences is as follows:
+* "I'm sorry I'm standing still.",
+* 'All salaries paid for household expenses and small non-transferable debts',
+* "Now it's all about turning words.
+I'm doing things.",
+* 'I mean, you know what?',
+* "I'm a connection.
+I'm an incident and you're very serious.",
+* 'I associate myself with the statement that be the name of the European people.',
+* "You kill me on the funeral, I'm gonna get out.",
+* 'Zero',
+* 'I thank the representative of Argentina for her statement.',
+* 'Forgive each other.',
+* 'I never knew that so many thousand times I was my disgraced mind and head.',
+* "I'm playing.",
+* 'no one would be able to make a convincing consensus either in the process or in any way.',
+* "I'm coming this way.
+I'll come for a drink.",
+* 'A minute later, the door was fighting and she came in the bathroom master.'

+As we can see, some of the sentences are intelligible English!
+This suggests that the MT model was able to correctly identify the words and gather some sense of their meanings, despite typos and the lack of spaces between words in some cases.
+There are a few sentences that do not make sense, such as the last sentence in the sample above, which is expected given the high WER score from the ASR model, and the fact that we are using a simple spell checker instead of a GEC model.

 ## ***Future Work***
 In order to improve our model, we would first of all need to improve the WER score.
 It is high because we were not able to train the model on enough data, due to disk space and time limitations.
 In order to overcome these limitations, we would need to train the model on all of the data available on CommonVoice.
 Thus, the first thing we would do is figure out how to get more disk space on Google Colab Pro (or get access to a supercomputer), parallelize the data and model to run on multiple TPU cores, or save checkpoints of a pretrained model, and then train the pretrained model on more data (train in batches).